ashutoshvarma/RAI_UMA_Challenge/README.md

 1. Disable DevMining interfaces
 2. Use updated EMP ABI.
 3. Replace Old EMP ABI methods with the updated ones.
 4. Add dummy price config for `RR-RAI-APR21` synth.
+(Its hardcoded to 1 for good approximation as due to time constraints I could'nt deploy price API for this.)

 ![image](https://user-images.githubusercontent.com/17181457/111082409-1e672c80-852e-11eb-8b11-5eddda7493cf.png)
 ![image](https://user-images.githubusercontent.com/17181457/111082932-ffb66500-8530-11eb-9286-b0c242d00a85.png)
 ![image](https://user-images.githubusercontent.com/17181457/111082962-21175100-8531-11eb-809b-d092f4b0ee4e.png)

 Since no breaking changes were made to this, no new tests are written.
 Old tests are still passing by the way.

 # <pre>**# Testing the Deployment**</pre>